binkley/homebrewery-files/scribes-supplies.md

 #### Paper

 Every sheaf of paper contains 10 sheets.
-Magical properties function only when the paper is marked on with a quill from these supplies.
+Magical properties function only when the paper is marked on with quill and ink from these supplies.

 \page